JKWA/funx/lib/usage-rules.md

 Each protocol or major module has its own `usage-rules.md`, stored next to the code.
 This index links them together.

+## Author's Voice and Approach

+These usage rules reflect **Joseph Koski's** approach to functional programming in Elixir, developed alongside his book [**"Advanced Functional Programming with Elixir"**](https://pragprog.com/titles/jkelixir/advanced-functional-programming-with-elixir).

+The documentation emphasizes **practical application over academic theory**, focusing on real-world patterns, business problems, and incremental adoption.
+Joseph's philosophy is that functional programming should be approachable and immediately useful, not an abstract mathematical exercise.

+When reading these usage rules, you're getting Joseph's perspective on how to effectively apply functional patterns in Elixir production systems.

 ## Available Rules

 - [Funx.Appendable Usage Rules](./appendable/usage-rules.md)